-In addition to this training, on-call firefighters will also be expected to attended weekly training sessions (also known as drill sessions) at their local fire station.
-Drill sessions will occur once a week between two-three hours with all the crew at that station.
-These training sessions allow you the opportunity to practice the skills you learn, ensuring that you are ready for operational incidents at all times.
+In addition to this training, on-call firefighters will also be expected to attended weekly training sessions (also known as drill sessions) for two to three hours at their local fire station.
+These training sessions allow you the opportunity to practice the skills you learn, ensuring that you are ready for operational incidents.
+Whilst in your first three years as a development firefighter, you will have access to an additional four hours training per week.